VoltDB/meshmonitor/README.md

 * timestamp delta - delta between remotely recorded sent timestamp and locally recorded receive time

 Meshmonitor will print histograms of each of the three tracked values.
-All of these values need to be interpreted with the `-p`ing interval in mind (default 5ms) that is included in the measurement values.
+All of these values need to be interpreted with the `--ping` interval in mind (default 5ms) that is included in the measurement values.
 The values that are printed are max, mean, and percentiles: 99th, 99.9th, and 99.99th:

 ```console